The Revive Group Journey

 - Reclaiming a cyclical way of living that offers a deep sense of holding and allows me to trust where I am and where I’m going, in part inspired by The Work That Reconnects.

-- An understanding of the nature of grief, including the beautiful work of Francis Weller.
+- An understanding of the nature of grief, including the beautiful work of Francis Weller and the Buddhist philosophy of impermanence.

 Here’s what’s included;